FuadAlShuroogi/Project-2---Tacos-App/README.md

 `/customer/orders` | get | gets the order list .
 `/customer/orders/:id` | get | displays the track order page which contains the statuses of the orders .
 `/cart/delete-cart` | post | deletes the cart from session ، updates the total amount and total quantity along with the cart item indicator .
-`/cart/update-cart` | post | creates cart session , maintaing qty and total amount .
+`/cart/update-cart` | post | creates cart session , maintaining qty and total amount .
 `/menu` | get | fetches menu items from database .
 `/restaurant/orders` | get | fetches all uncompleted order list .
 `/restaurant/orders/status` | post | updates the order status .